How to Cure Ulcers by Seabuckthorn

 The application of oil in dermatology is excellent in body lotions, face masks and shampoos.
 It is used as an active ingredient in anti-aging and medicinal skin care products,

 Due to the high content of nutrients essential for the metabolism of skin cells, the oil ( a natural dietary supplement ) is applied to combats wrinkles, dryness and other symptoms of malnourished or prematurely aging skin.
 The oil works well with sensitive and irritation prone skin.
 The oil leaves no residues, as all ingredients get absorbed by the skin.

-Sea-buck thorn is an important herbal medicines containing host of vitamins and nutrients.
+Seabuckthorn is an important herbal medicine containing a host of vitamins and nutrients.

-It is a dietary supplements and health food with nourishing revitalizing and restorative action.
+It is a dietary supplement and health food with nourishing revitalizing and restorative action.

 The oil has natural taste and aroma and is helpful in treatment of thermal, chemical or radiation burns, chilblains, infectious eczema, rheumatism, anemia, asthma, stress, neuro-endocrinology disorders and against alcoholism.

 The oil is a source of beta-carotene and can be consumed like other vegetable oils.
 It increases the taste, flavor and nutritional value of food.
 The oil contains vitamin E, F, A, K, D and many biologically active substances.